ambuda-org/vidyut/vidyut-prakriya/README.md

 to learn more about these rules.

 The right column shows the in-progress prakriya.
 We use an output convention that is common on other Ashtadhyayi websites.
-The encoding foromat for this text is SLP1, which is the encoding format we use throughout the crate.
+The encoding format for this text is SLP1, which is the encoding format we use throughout the crate.

 [sv]: https://github.com/drdhaval2785/SanskritVerb